 The rapid, intense response to essential amino acids can be merged with whey protein to achieve a more sustained response in a flavorful product.

-However, in other cases, such as after intensive physical activity, a combination of essential amino acids and whey protein is the better choice for capitalizing on the benefits of each.
+However, in other cases, a combination of essential amino acids and whey protein is the better choice for capitalizing on the benefits of each, which is why we combined the two in our Active Aging formula, Life.

 In summary, both amino acids and high-quality proteins like whey protein can be useful as dietary supplements.
 And while a mixture of essential amino acids has many important advantages, the rather short period of stimulation is a limitation in some circumstances that can be mitigated by ingesting whey protein at the same time.